-As we discussed in GPU vs CPU: What Are The Key Differences?, a GPU uses many lightweight processing cores, leverages data parallelism, and has high memory throughput.
-While the specific components will vary by model, fundamentally most modern GPUs use single instruction multiple data (SIMD) stream architecture.
+A GPU uses many lightweight processing cores, leverages data parallelism, and has high memory throughput.
+While the specific GPU architecture components vary by model, fundamentally most modern GPUs use single instruction multiple data (SIMD) stream architecture.
 To understand what that means -- and why it matters -- let’s take a look at Flynn’s Taxonomy.

 What is Flynn’s Taxonomy?